“The essence of strategy is that you must set limits on what you’re trying to accomplish.” – Michael Porter

 And those few things that get chosen better damn well be worth it.
 Everything we do comes at the cost of something else we could’ve done.

-It Might Not Work – And That’s Okay
+It Might Not Work – and That’s Okay

 By the way, that very sentiment – “this better be worth it” or “this must work” – also sets up a lot of story, too.
 How many times have you regretted choosing one path over the other, only to have that regret paralyze you when it’s time to make another choice?
 (I call this thrashing in Start Finishing.)

-Better to approach it from a This Might Not Work mentality, as Steven (Pressfield) explains one of Seth’s hallmarks.
-Sure, what you’re planning to do might not work AND it’s worth going after.
+Better to approach it from a “This Might Not Work” mentality, as Steven Pressfield explains one of Seth Godin’s hallmarks.
+Sure, what you’re planning to do might not work, AND it’s worth going after.
 Besides, success often comes when you’re not looking for it, anyway.

-What we often fail to consider, though, is that This Might Not Work is also true of whatever else we might or might have put on the list.
+What we often fail to consider, though, is that “This Might Not Work” is also true of whatever else we might or might not have put on the list.
 We instead assume that what wasn’t chosen would’ve been successful.
 I’m not sure why we do this, but I suspect it’s because we don’t want to go through the heartache of both starting over AND potentially seeing that we chose wrong again.
-That, and most of us have learned and practice how to be overly critical of ourselves, to the near-exclusion of practicing self-compassion.
+That, and most of us have learned to be overly critical of ourselves, to the near-exclusion of practicing self-compassion.
 (I have a whole closet’s worth of those T-Shirts that I’m now cutting into rags.)

-On the other side of that emotional work, though, is the amazing feeling of learning just how amazing you can be and seeing your best work being received by the world.
+On the other side of that emotional work, though, is the awesome feeling of learning just how amazing you can be and seeing your best work being received by the world.
 You can’t be everything to everybody all at once, but you can do epic shit the same way anybody does: choose what matters, actually commit to it, and really show up.

 Get to it.